thiagolemosdev/pokedexjs/README.md

 ## ✍ Short Description

-This is a basic calculator maked using html, css and javascript.
-The principal learn about this project was how to use a Factory function and constructor function.
+This project is a simple pokedex, you can to see all pokemons here.
+The principal learn about this project was how to use a Fetch metod to consume API's.

 ## 🧪 Technologies